Egg Donor Compensation at CHR

 Apart from the egg donor compensation, we take out an insurance policy for egg donors for any additional medical expenses, so donors don’t have to use their own insurance or pay for medical care as a result of their donation.

 |Number of Mature Oocytes||Egg donor Reimbursements|

 Potential Additional Compensation for Egg Donors

 CHR’s egg donor compensation structure was developed based on two developments.
-One was the American Society for Reproductive Medicine (ASRM)’s decision to withdraw its previous recommendation about how much IVF centers should pay egg donors, following a class-action lawsuit.
-The other is the rapid growth of frozen egg banks, which charge recipients a per-egg fee, rather than a set fee for an entire egg donation cycle.
+One was the American Society for Reproductive Medicine (ASRM)’s decision to withdraw its previous recommendation about how much IVF centers in the United States should pay egg donors, following a class-action lawsuit.1 The other is the rapid growth of frozen egg banks, which charge recipients a per-egg fee, rather than a set fee for an entire egg donation cycle.
 We developed the new egg donor payment structure (and recipient fee schedule on the flip side) to offer both donors and recipients a fairer egg donation program.
 For more information about how the fee structure was developed, please see this page.

 The first step is to submit an egg donor application to become an egg donor.
 In addition to the online application, followed by multiple interviews with our clinical team, there is a preliminary medical screening process.
 Further medical screening is only required for women who have been selected as egg donors by a woman or couple.
 The intended parents are typically unable to conceive with their own eggs and didn’t previously preserve eggs through egg freezing.
 Most of our patients using donor eggs do so because their only realistic chance at pregnancy is with donor eggs through in vitro fertilization.

 - American Society for Reproductive Medicine.
 Financial compensation of oocyte donors: an Ethics Committee opinion.
 Fertil Steril.
 2016 Dec; 106(7).
 Link.
 Accessed August 31, 2020.